 Nope, none of that.
 Truthfully, I honestly couldn’t care less how many blog comments I get.
 I have many blog posts on this blog that get pretty respectable traffic on a continual basis, yet have little to no blog comments.
 And I just don’t care.
 Blog comments have zero impact on how my business is doing, my traffic, or any of it.

 So, why am I bothering to have blog comments, then?
 Here’s why…

 - I cannot possibly predict every question or concern a reader might have.
 I will put my all into a blog post, but it doesn’t mean I effectively answered everything.
 I think blog comments present an opportunity for a blog post to evolve PAST what I created.

 - By using blog comments as user-generated content that actually adds to the post itself, it turns each blog post into a living, breathing resource.
 Or, at least the potential to be.

 - When I come in and interact with every blog commenter, it shows that I’m human and that I will indeed respond to individual inquiries.
 This helps facilitate that two-way conversation.

 Simply put, I totally agree with Everett Bogue above about the drawbacks of comments.
 But, I also agree with Pat about the importance of that two-way communication.

 Now, even though I have blog comments turned on, this doesn’t mean I treat them like everybody else.
 Here’s how I believe you should manage blog comments if you’re going to bother having them…

-How I Moderate Blog Comments (And How You Should, Too)
+How I Manage Comments (And How You Should, Too)